CollinsMuiruri/final-is/README.md

-# Neighbourhood Watch Application
+# Neighbourhood Watch webApp

-## By Peter Polle
+## By Collins Muiruri

 ## Description
 This is a web application enables users sign up to it and interact with the various happening in their neighbourhood.